andrebassi/runner-codes/docs/docusaurus/docs/languages/ruby.md

 ## Overview

 Ruby is a dynamic, object-oriented programming language focused on simplicity and productivity.
-LLM-Firecracker provides Ruby for executing Ruby scripts.
+Runner Codes provides Ruby for executing Ruby scripts.

 ## Specifications